Home

 Which Foods to Feed),

-but a little sprinkled on the food each day to tempt your cat to eat is
+but a little sprinkled on the food occasionally to tempt your cat to eat is

 probably OK.